Study a Bachelor of Communication

 All students study 165 points of compulsory core courses, including introductory communication courses and practical courses on media production and communicating with data, followed by applied courses in one of four majors and up to 105 points of elective courses from other undergraduate degrees in the university.

 The degree draws from social science, humanities and business courses, around a core of both analytical and applied communication study, giving students a broad-based preparation.
 Students will take a range of compulsory core courses in Communication, Management, Marketing, Digital Humanities, Political Science and Māori for the first three semesters, plus electives in languages, social science, psychology, mathematics and many more.
-In their forth semester they will specialise in one of four majors:
+In their fourth semester they will specialise in one of four majors:

 - Communication Strategy and Practice